evolvablehardware/evolvablehardware.github.io/docs/about/index.md

 ---
 title: About EHW
-description: The History, Goals, and Current Reality of Evolvable Hardware.
+description: The Goals of the Evolvable Hardware Community.
 hide:
     #- toc
     - navigation